Fatigue After Stroke

-It is common to suffer fatigue after stroke (also called post stroke fatigue) even after mild strokes.
+It is common to suffer fatigue after stroke (also called post stroke fatigue) and can occur even after mild strokes or TIAs.
+Fatigue is different from normal tiredness, as it doesn’t necessarily get better with rest.
 In fact, increased mortality has been identified in those that experience post stroke fatigue and depression especially in those who are single and don't have a good support system.
 The following are suggestions to help combat fatigue due to stroke:

 1) Examine all medications taken, and make sure fatigue is not a side effect.
 If it is, ask your MD if there is an alternative medicine that doesn't cause fatigue.